Book Byte: Novacene by James Lovelock

 In the second part of the book, our attention is directed at the Earth and how humans fit into the grand picture.
 According to his viewpoint, the Anthropocene has produced huge changes to the biosphere based on human activity driven by market forces.
 He points at the steam engine as being a major turning point in our ability to harvest fossil fuels, thus increasing the CO2 in the atmosphere.
 I think he is spot on here and designating an age based on human impact seems reasonable.
 There is overwhelming evidence of a warming planet and a species facing a technologically induced catastrophe.

 Lovelock is careful not to condemn human technology wholesale, in fact he sees it as a natural product of evolution.
 He points out that “Gaia is all about constraints and consequences” and identifies some positive results of the Anthropocene.
 For example, there is a greater potential for the universe to understand itself (as Lovelock puts it) through the human mind.
-He theorizies an even greater consciousness potential through our artificially intelligent offspring.
+He theorizes an even greater consciousness potential through our artificially intelligent offspring.

 In the last part of the book, Lovelock looks ahead at what is in store for us, namely superintelligent technology that supplants our dominance over Gaia.
 He refers to these intelligences as “cyborgs,” although that term has come to have a more specific definition.
 He suggests we name this new age the Novacene, if only as a placeholder.
 He wagers that more of these cyborgs than not will value Gaia and try to protect it.
 This may mean strict control over human activity, or indeed a mass reduction or elimination of the species.
 This is not a new idea and one that is shared by many notable thinkers around AI.